harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 You can establish a default set of values for these inputs and then utilize overrides to populate them based on user selections.

 This streamlines the user experience by presenting only the relevant options, while automatically filling in the remaining values based on the selection.
-For more detailed information documentation: https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/environments/service-overrides/
+For more information, go to [Service overrides](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/environments/service-overrides/).

 #### How can policy evaluations be conducted through an API?
-Unfortunately as of today, we cannot do policy evaluations via API today.
+Currently, we cannot do policy evaluations via APIs.

 #### How can different versions be deployed to separate clusters or stages within a single pipeline?
-You can make use of Enable the multi-service and multi-environment deployment strategy in your CD stage to deploy different service versions to different clusters or stages within the same pipeline using overrides at environment value.
+You can enable the multi-service and multi-environment deployment strategy in your CD stage to deploy different service versions to different clusters or stages within the same pipeline using overrides at environment value.